noahhusby/Sledgehammer/README.md

 #### Tpll Execution Mode
 The Sledgehammer plugin will recognize both /tpll and /cs tpll, but you must state which one you want to use for execution on the server.
 Sledgehammer also includes its own internal teleporter which reduces lag.
 Default: internal

+### Bungeecord Region Config
+Sledgehammer supports the following region types: City (Town), County, State, and Country

+To setup regions, you must have the permission node `sledgehammer.admin`.
+Run `/sha setup` in-game and follow the prompts. **Note: Territories are classified as states in sledgehammer, and should be entered as such.**

 ## Usage
 ### Commands